sonali822/City_Hospital_Website/README.md

 Some Functionalities of my website as follows ->
 ---------------------------------------------------------

-1.  used GOOGLE'S TRANSLATOR API that converts whole site in any language
+1.  used GOOGLE'S TRANSLATOR API that converts the whole site in any language
-2.  used GOOGLE'S MAP API so user can easily access map and see the location of hospital in map.
+2.  used GOOGLE'S MAP API so users can easily access maps and see the location of the hospital in the map.
-3.  user can see all the GOVT'S SCHEME such as Ayushman Bharat Pradhan Mantri Jan Arogya Yojana,Pradhan MantriSurakshit Matritva Abhiyan etc
+3.  user can see all the GOVT'S SCHEME such as Ayushman Bharat Pradhan Mantri Jan Arogya Yojana, Pradhan MantriSurakshit Matritva Abhiyan, etc
-4.  maked a page of Donar's name so we can appreciate them
+4. made a page of Donar's name so we can appreciate them

 Screenshots -->
 ![img1](https://user-images.githubusercontent.com/64797556/93124069-b18de980-f6e6-11ea-92e6-94a671b73f9a.PNG)